LeadWoods0902/DandD_Nightmare_Plague/Characters/Bosses/Sun Priest  Heleotite.md

-When the fight begins, [insert name] climbs a top a pyre and lights himself on fire.
+When the fight begins, [insert name] climbs atop a pyre and lights himself on fire.

 Embracing the fire of the sun.